 - For best results, repeat Day 3 for however many days that you did the Egg Fast!

-- Join the transition group so that you can share what you are eating since you can’t do that in the regular group.
+- Join the Egg Fast transition group so that you can share what you are eating since you can’t do that in the regular group.
 Other people who have transitioned successfully can help you spot pitfalls and problems.

 If you have weighed yourself at this point, you may had stayed the same weight, lost weight, or even had a small gain.

-If you gained weight or stayed the same, stay on the transition days longer.
+If you gained weight or stayed the same, stay on the transition a few days longer.
 Some people have come to realize that if they want to keep losing weight, the simplicity and lack of ‘extras’ offered by the egg fast transition are what they need to continue to lose and so there is no reason why you cannot cycle on and off indefinitely.

-On Day one of transition, if you eat bacon and eggs for breakfast, BPC with heavy cream and make your self a low carb cheesecake and eat all the other LCHF goodies we love to have, well I hate to tell you this but you’re going to be in for a nasty surprise at the scale!
+On Day one of transition, if you eat bacon and eggs for breakfast, AND coffee with heavy cream AND make your self a low carb cheesecake AND eat all the other low carb goodies we love to have, well I hate to tell you this but you’re going to be in for a nasty surprise at the scale!

 If you think of this as allergy elimination, and add your favorites back in one day at a time, you will be able to see exactly what stalled you in the first place.
-And at least then you can make an informed decision as to what you allow back in and how much.